 Any sale of property for nonpayment of an installment or installments of an Assessment will be subject to the lien established for remaining unpaid installments of the Assessment against such property and such property may again be sold at a judicial foreclosure sale if the purchaser thereof fails to make timely payment of the non-delinquent installments of the Assessments against such property as they become due and payable.
 Judicial foreclosure proceedings are not mandatory.
-In the event a foreclosure proceedings and receipt by the City of the proceeds of the foreclosure sale.
+In the event a foreclosure is necessary, there could be a delay in payments to owners of the Bonds pending prosecution of the foreclosure proceedings and receipt by the City of the proceeds of the foreclosure sale.
 It is possible that no bid would be received at the foreclosure sale, and in such event there could be an additional delay in payment of the principal of and interest on Bonds or such payment may not be made in full.
 The City is not required under any circumstance to purchase the property or to pay the delinquent Assessment on the corresponding Assessed Property.